morskyjezek/digcur/activities/py-01-variables.md

 Find basic, interactive problems and practice activities here: https://codingbat.com/python

+An additional resource is the open [Python Textbook](https://python-textbok.readthedocs.io/en/1.0/index.html).

 ### Credits
 This content generously draws up on the work of Charles Severance in [_Python for Informatics_](http://www.pythonlearn.com/book.php) and [Python for Everybody](https://www.py4e.com/).